Fostering awareness of our lifestyle

-In partnership with the Department of Psychiatry and Psychology at Mayo Clinic, the Mindful Breathing Lab aims to understand aspects of the inner process of personal exploration to find balance in the context of chronic conditions.
+In partnership with the Department of Psychiatry and Psychology at Mayo Clinic, our lab aims to understand aspects of the inner process of personal exploration to find balance in the context of chronic conditions.
 We do this through lifestyle modification (behavior change) using motivational interviewing as a framework for guiding conversations with patients.

 Being positive requires hard work — particularly inner work — and willingness to carve out time each day to practice.
-This can be accomplished by sitting meditation, very simple movements, yoga, silent slow walking or a meditation exercise called a body scan.
+This can be accomplished by sitting meditation, very simple movements, yoga, silent slow walking, or a meditation exercise called a body scan.

 The systematic practice of paying attention can change how the brain is wired and may have the potential to change the progress of disease, perhaps leading to greater well-being and a reduced need for care.

 Changing behavior requires will and motivation.
 Dr. Benzo postulates that increasing awareness of what you do or don't do each day in your lifestyle may trigger the intention for a behavior change.